TOWER HILL MEMORIAL

 Please note due to works taking place by the Environmental Services, this site will be closed from 13th July 2020 for a period of approximately 30 days.

-- The Second World War memorial was designed by Sir Edward Maufe with sculpture by Sir Charles Wheeler.
-It was unveiled by Queen Elizabeth II on 5 November 1955
+The Second World War extension, which commemorates almost 24,000 casualties, was designed by Sir Edward Maufe, with sculpture by Charles Wheeler.
+It was unveiled by Queen Elizabeth II on 5 November 1955.